MohileshM/Attendance-Portal-Client/README.md

 Used Axios,Chart.js

-This project deployed for both student and mentor side to make it easily understandable
+NOTE : This project deployed for both student and mentor side to make it easily understandable